Solanum elaeagnifolium: Toxicity

-It is toxic to both humans and livestock.
+The whole plant is toxic to both humans and livestock, even dried.

 Ingestion of silverleaf nightshade has been implicated as a cause of ivermectin toxicosis in horses given the recommended dosage of the drug.
 Metabolites from the plant are speculated to disrupt the blood–brain barrier, allowing ivermectin to enter and disrupt neurotransmitter function in the brain and spinal cord.

 Its thin spines can cause weed dermatitis.

 The Pima Native Americans used the berries as a vegetable rennet, and the Kiowa used the seeds together with brain tissue to tan leather.